simonlovesyou/_md/MOCs/People.md

 ```

 # People MOC
 A personal CRM.
-People Notes are about jotting down notable information about people and linking people back to [[🗣 Meetings MOC]].
+People Notes are about jotting down notable information about people.

 ---
 ### Templates